-- Describe some technologies used by environmental engineers to cleanup an oil spill.
+- Describe some technologies used by environmental engineers to cleanup oil spills.

 The Exxon Valdez oil spill was one of the largest oil spills in history.
-It took place in Alaska in March 1989, when an oil tanker ran aground, causing 10.8 million gallons of crude oil to spill into Prince William Sound.
-While this was indeed a huge spill, it was actually only a small fraction of what the United States uses in oil in any one day.
-The United States uses about 700 million gallons of oil every day.
-That is a lot of oil — enough to completely fill 9 school gymnasiums!
+It took place in Alaska in March 1989 when an oil tanker ran aground, spilling 10.8 million gallons of crude oil into Prince William Sound.
+While this was a huge spill, it was only a small fraction of what the U.S. uses in oil in any one day.
+The U.S. uses about 700 million gallons of oil every day.
+That is a lot of oil—enough to completely fill nine school gymnasiums!

 How do we use oil?
-(Answer: To operate cars and other methods of transportation; to run our electrical power plants; for lubrication, for things such as bicycles and doors; to make paint and varnishes; and to run machinery, among other things.)
-Oil spills often are caused by human mistakes.
-Sometimes, they happen when natural weather disasters occur, such as when a hurricane destroys oil mining equipment or oil tankers; other times, they occur when large industry machinery breaks down.
+(Answer: To operate cars and other methods of transportation; to run our electrical power plants; for lubrication, for things such as bicycles and doors; to make paint and varnishes; to make all sorts of plastics; and to run machinery, among other things.)
+Often, oil spills are caused by human mistakes.
+Sometimes, they happen during natural weather disasters, such as when a hurricane destroys oil mining equipment or oil tankers; other times, they occur when large industry machinery breaks down.
 Unfortunately, spills are sometimes caused by deliberate acts, such as citizens dumping oil illegally or even during times of conflict (war) as a means of sabotage.

-There are several characteristics of oil that make oil spills very dangerous and difficult to clean up.
-One important quality of oil is it is less dense then water, which means it will float in water.
-In order to motivate students to observe and estimate densities of several different liquids, have four students volunteer to stand in the front of the classroom and pour equal quantities of the following liquids into one graduated cylinder: water with food coloring, Karo® corn syrup, light vegetable oil, and rubbing alcohol.
-Have the students rate the liquids from most dense to least dense.
-(Answer: In order from bottom (most dense) to top (least dense) of the cylinder: Karo® syrup water vegetable oil rubbing alcohol; remember: the oil floats on water.)
+Several oil characteristics make oil spills very dangerous and difficult to clean up.
+One important quality of oil is that it is less dense then water, which means it floats in water.
+(DEMO: To motivate students to observe and estimate densities of several different liquids, have four students volunteer to stand join you at the front of the classroom and pour equal quantities of the following liquids into one graduated cylinder: water with food coloring, corn syrup, light vegetable oil and rubbing alcohol.
+Have students rate the liquids from most dense to least dense.
+Answer: In the cylinder from bottom/most dense to top/least dense: corn syrup, dyed water, vegetable oil, rubbing alcohol; remember that oil floats on water.)

 When an oil spill occurs, environmental engineers work to help clean it up.
 Have you ever noticed a rainbow puddle on the street or parking lot after a rain?
-That rainbow sheen that you see on top of the water is actually oil from cars that has leaked onto the ground.
+That rainbow sheen that you see on top of the water is oil from vehicles that has leaked onto the ground.
 Environmental engineers are responsible for assessing what type of cleanup method is best for different situations.
 They examine the weather patterns of the area, the type of oil that was spilled, and what living creatures are, or will be, affected by the spill.
-Is there a community nearby?
-Are there a lot of plants or animals in the area?
+They consider the nearby community and the population of plants or animals in the area.
 Some of the methods engineers use are dispersants (chemicals used to break down the oil); booms and skimmers (used to contain the oil and avoid spreading); absorbents and vacuum cleaners; burning the oil; and biodegradation (the use of microorganisms that digest oil).
-Today, we are going to act as environmental engineers and learn how these different techniques can be used to clean up oil spills.
+Today, we are going to act as if we are environmental engineers and learn how these different techniques can be used to clean up oil spills.

 Lesson Background and Concepts for Teachers